 We work on improving the sustainability of food production under a changing climate.
-We design, test and deploy practices that minimize the use of agro-chemicals in farmer's fields, and promote biodiversity conservation.
-We are based in Cyprus, an island in the eastern part of the Mediterranean Sea, with one of the hotter and driest climates in the EU, and probably the longest agricultural history in the Union.
+We design, test and deploy practices that minimize the use of agro-chemicals in farmer fields, and promote biodiversity conservation.
+We are based in Cyprus, an island in the eastern part of the Mediterranean Sea, with one of the hottest and driest climates in the EU, and probably the longest agricultural history in the Union.
 Current projects include:

 2. Sustainable vineyards under global change: Together with other colleagues throughout the EU we work on the development of low emission practices and biodiversity conservation in vineyards.
 More information here.

-3. Conservation of wild bees: The global population decline of the honeybee, Apis melifera, in the last decade has emphasized the importance of wild bee species in securing food production.
+3. Conservation of wild bees: The global population decline of the honeybee, Apis mellifera, in the last decade has emphasized the importance of wild bee species in securing food production.
 Together with colleagues from other European countries we work on identifying and conserving the wild bees of Cypurs.
 More information here.